Taken by Force

 Taken by Force is the fifth studio album by German band Scorpions, released by RCA Records in 1977.
-This was the first Scorpions album to feature drummer Herman Rarebell and the final studio album to feature guitarist Uli Jon Roth.
-Roth left the band in 1978 following the end of the album's tour, and was at first replaced by Michael Schenker and later by Matthias Jabs.
+It was the band's first album to feature drummer Herman Rarebell and their last studio album to feature guitarist Uli Jon Roth.
+Roth left in 1978, following the end of the album's tour, and was replaced by Michael Schenker, then by Matthias Jabs.